hyperledger/fabric/examples/e2e_cli/end-to-end.rst

 .. code:: bash

-    # make sure you are in the /e2e_cli directory where you docker-compose script resides
+    # make sure you are in the /e2e_cli directory where your docker-compose script resides
-    docker-compose up -d
+    CHANNEL_NAME=<channel-id> TIMEOUT=<pick_a_value> docker-compose -f docker-compose-cli.yaml up -d

+If you want to see the realtime logs for your network, then do not supply the ``-d`` flag.
+You will need to open a second terminal to execute your CLI calls.

 Command syntax
 ^^^^^^^^^^^^^^

-Refer to the create and join commands in the ``script.sh``.
+Refer to the create and join commands in the ``script.sh`` for the exact syntax.

-For the following CLI commands against `peer0` to work, you need to set the values for four environment variables, given below.
-Please make sure to override the values accordingly when calling commands against other peers and the orderer.
+For the following CLI commands against `peer0.org1.example.com` to work, we need to preface our commands with the four environment variables given below.
+These variables for ``peer0.org1.example.com`` are baked into the CLI container, therefore we can operate without passing them.  **HOWEVER**, if you want to send calls to other peers or the orderer, then you will need to override these values accordingly.
+Inspect the ``docker-compose-base.yaml`` for the specific
+paths:

 .. code:: bash

     # Environment variables for PEER0
-    CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peer/peer0/localMspConfig
-    CORE_PEER_ADDRESS=peer0:7051
+    CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp
+    CORE_PEER_ADDRESS=peer0.org1.example.com:7051
     CORE_PEER_LOCALMSPID="Org1MSP"
-    CORE_PEER_TLS_ROOTCERT_FILE=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peer/peer0/localMspConfig/cacerts/peerOrg0.pem

-These environment variables for each peer are defined in the supplied docker-compose file.
+    CORE_PEER_TLS_ROOTCERT_FILE=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt

 Create channel
 ^^^^^^^^^^^^^^